 Yes, this is possible, but not likely.
 If your test result is negative, your healthcare provider will consider the test result together with all other aspects of your medical history in deciding how to care for you.
 It is important that you work with your healthcare provider to help you understand the next steps you should take.

-How much does the COVID-19 rapid swab test cost?
+How much does the COVID-19 rapid antigen test cost?

-We will submit the cost of the test and your visit to your insurance provider or the HHS Uninsured Patient Program.
-If for any reason they do not cover it, you will be charged $49.
-Our cash pay price for the rapid COVID-19 test is $49.
+We will submit the cost of the test and your visit to your insurance provider.
+If for any reason they do not cover it, you will be charged.
 We recommend you contact your insurance provider to determine the following:

 - If you will be responsible for the cost of the test and discuss the specifics of your plan and your current deductible balance